Jake Kerr (rugby union): Amateur career

 He has lifted the Brewin Dolphin Scottish Schools’ Cup on three occasions (under-16 and U18 twice) while attending George Watson's College.
 Kerr has played for both Watsonians and Boroughmuir in the BT Premiership in his native Scotland.

 Professional career

 His professional performances contributed to a move to Leicester Tigers (on the 20th of September 2017) and inclusion in their 2017/2018 Aviva Premiership senior squad.
 He was released in April 2021 and subsequently signed a short-term deal with Bristol Bears.

 International career

 On 16 January 2019 Gregor Townsend named three hookers among seven uncapped players, for his Scotland Six Nations squad.
 Kerr was among those selected.

-Kerr came off the bench in Scotland's opening game of the 2019 Six Nations, a 33–20 win against Italy, to claim his first cap.
+Kerr came off the bench in Scotland's opening game of the 2019 Six Nations Championship and made a positive impact on the game which Scotland won 33–20 Italy, to claim his first and only cap.